 *2 EPIRB with built in AIS-SART function

-*3 Man Overboard device using AIS-SART technology

-*4 Global or regional satellite services
+*3 Global or regional satellite services

-*5 using application specific messages
+*4 using application specific messages

 Securing the spectrum

 Situation with respect to existing spectrum usage

 Section 3.3 described the existing maritime technologies, which use the radio spectrum and indicated the bands in which they operate.
 Whilst there is some on going consideration of variations to the technologies, which may be used, all such variations take, as their base assumption, the on going use of existing spectrum allocations.
 These variations may give rise to a need to change the channelization within certain bands.